andrew-luhring/covid-differential-grapher/README.md

 because there are places in their data where they don't have an FIPS listed for one reason or another- where that happens I convert their empty data into the format "${county}(if known; most times it translates to "Unknown") ${state}".

+Full disclosure: I suck at python, and I haven't written code of any kind in like 2 years so don't judge me on the architecture or code quality here.
+Or do judge me and just know that it's pointless of you to do so.

 # How to install
 If you're here you prolly know the deal, but if all this is new to you, cd into the directory where you want to install this and